 If you have any questions, reach Dr. Jessie Hawkins directly: email@example.com

 Disclosures: Clinical trials conducted by the Franklin Institute of Wellness are conducted by qualified scientific researchers who have no conflicts of interest with any essential oil companies or related parties.
 Every researcher on the FIW team is fully certified in human participant research.
-All research at the Franklin Institute of Wellness is funded by the Institute and we do not accept funding from essential oil brands.

 This study has been approved by an independent IRB, which is an ethical review board.
 Approval ID#18-2300.